rafaizidoro/stelochain/README.md

 **This code was developed with NodeJS v.8.9.4.**

-## File structure
+# File structure

-The following files are used on the execise:

-# chain.js
+## chain.js
-This files includes the main Blockchain and Block classes.
-It is responsible to set those classes and do all the validations.
+This files includes the main Chain class.
+It is responsible to set the Blockchain, sync database and do all the validations.

+## block.js
+This files includes the Block class.

-# quotes.js
+## quotes.js
 This files includes an array of Satoshi Nakamoto quotes.
 We use it to generate sample block data.

-# storer.js
+## storer.js
 All the interface with LevelDB is done on the Storer class.

+## main.js
+The main entry point.